Don’t be Guilty of Ransom Note Communications

 I was complaining about a print newsletter published years ago by a local nonprofit.
 A different font for each section, and in different sizes.
 The thing was nearly unreadable.

-A designer friend nodded and said, “We used to call that ‘ransom note design’.”
+The designer I was talking with nodded and said, “We used to call that ‘ransom note design’.”

 I get the intention: make things fun and interesting to read.
 But that’s not what design is supposed to do.